 Jake: No, sir.
 This is Earth.
 This is a human planet.
 We are not the Hork-Bajir, we know how you 'rescued' them.
-As long as you're on earth, you'll get along with us.
+As long as you're on Earth, you'll get along with us.
 Am I clear on that?

-An epic one at the end of Dune against the Bene Gesserit, a centuries old order claiming to have the moral high ground even as they ruthlessly manipulate people through multiple generations of eugenics, even referring to anyone they don't consider suitable breeding stock as "animals."
+- An epic one at the end of Dune against the Bene Gesserit, a centuries old order claiming to have the moral high ground even as they ruthlessly manipulate people through multiple generations of eugenics, even referring to anyone they don't consider suitable breeding stock as "animals."
 When The Chosen One they've been trying to create actually arrives they're caught quite off guard when he's disgusted by them and refuses to follow their script.

-The Bene Gesserit consider anyone who cannot pass their test of humanness to be an animal.
+- The Bene Gesserit consider anyone who cannot pass their test of humanness to be an animal.
 As this test is "the death-alternative test of human awareness" anyone who takes it and fails is a DEAD animal.
 They don't use it to decide who's suitable breeding stock (Feyd-Rautha was intended to be the mate of the girl who was supposed to be born in Paul's place, and he's no human by their standards), they use it to decide who's suitable to teach any of their skills to.
-(Since the test is administered only be Reverend Mothers, who have the whole range of skills, that means that anyone giving the test knows PRECISELY what they're putting the subject through and does it anyway.
+(Since the test is administered only by Reverend Mothers, who have the whole range of skills, that means that anyone giving the test knows PRECISELY what they're putting the subject through and does it anyway.
 This is only the beginning of what they have done in their quest to produce The Chosen One.)

-Mercedes Lackey's Obsidian Mountain Trilogy: the elves think they know everything about fighting the endarkened, having done it before.
-It takes the Chosen One Kellan to realize that this is all wrong because the endarkened have learned since then.
+- Mercedes Lackey's Obsidian Mountain Trilogy: the elves think they know everything about fighting the endarkened, having done it before.
+It takes The Chosen One Kellan to realize that this is all wrong because the endarkened have learned since then.
 He has to challenge their general to a duel to the death before they listen.
 But they do.
 And a thousand years later, they remember the lesson, and refuse to give the next Chosen One any advice to avoid repeating the mistake.

-Both Silvanesti and Qualinesti elves are called out on their bad things in the Dragonlance novel Dragons of the Winter Night.
+- Both Silvanesti and Qualinesti elves are called out on their bad things in the Dragonlance novel Dragons of the Winter Night.
 Too bad they refuse to accept that.

-In the fairy tale "Childe Rowland", the King of Elfland kidnaps Burd Ellen and puts two of her brothers who come to her rescue into a magic coma.
+- In the fairy tale "Childe Rowland", the King of Elfland kidnaps Burd Ellen and puts two of her brothers who come to her rescue into a magic coma.
 But after Merlin has advised the youngest brother Rowland how to evade the elves' baleful magic, the youngster can single-handedly make his way to the Tower of Elfland and defeat the Elf King, using nothing more than brute force with a sword.

-Barryarans in Vorkosigan Saga have this attitude toward Cetaganda and in some cases most galactics.
+- Barryarans in Vorkosigan Saga have this attitude toward Cetaganda and in some cases most galactics.
 But especially Cetaganda which once invaded them.

-Oddly enough, a lot of them seem to get along reasonably well with Betans despite their rather irritating self-righteousness.
+- Oddly enough, a lot of them seem to get along reasonably well with Betans despite their rather irritating self-righteousness.